GovReady/govready-q/docs/source/DataDesign_guidedmodules.rst

 versions of a compliance app that are loaded into the GovReady-Q database.
-AppVersions are loaded from AppSources, which define how to load compliance apps from remote sources such as GitHub or an on-premesis enterprise source control system.
+AppVersions are loaded from AppSources, which define how to load compliance apps from remote sources such as GitHub or an on-premises enterprise source control system.

 ``AppVersion``, ``Modules``, and ``Questions`` define the structure of a compliance app but do not store any user-submitted content.
 Separating